Access-Abraxas/Remove-VBA-Line-Numbers-Addin/README.md

 ## Other Free Microsoft Access Tools:
-Some other projects I've created in MS Access that I've also made available 100% FREE:
+Some other projects I've created in MS Access that I've also made available __100% for FREE__:

 1. [Access Add-In Helper](https://github.com/Access-Abraxas/Access-Add-In-Helper)